The Inward Investment and International Taxation Review: United Arab Emirates

-The United Arab Emirates issued federal decree No. 24 of 2019 for the ratification of the country-by-country reporting Agreement.
-Thereafter, on 30 April 2019, Cabinet Resolution No. 32 of 2019 was issued introducing the requirements on Country-by-Country Reporting (CbCR) in the UAE.
-CbCR is part of Action 13 of the Base Erosion and Profit Shifting (BEPS) initiative led by the Organization for Economic Co-operation and Development (OECD) and the Group of Twenty (G20) industrialised nations.
-BEPS Action 13 requires large multinational groups of entities (MNEs) to file a CbC Report that should provide a breakdown of the MNE group's global revenue, profit before tax, income tax accrued and some other indicators of economic activities for each jurisdiction in which the MNE operates.
-The purpose of CbCR is to eliminate any gap in information between the taxpayers and tax administrations with regard to information on where the economic value is generated within the MNE group and whether it matches where profits are allocated and taxes are paid on a global level.
+The UAE issued Federal Decree No. 24 of 2019 for the ratification of the country-by-country reporting (CbCR) agreement.
+Thereafter, on 30 April 2019, Cabinet Resolution No. 32 of 2019 was issued introducing the requirements on CbCR in the UAE.
+Recently, the MOF issued Cabinet Resolution No. 44 of 2020 (Resolution 44 of 2020), concerning the organisation of reports submitted by multinational enterprises (MNEs), which repealed and replaced Cabinet Resolution No. 32 of 2019.
+CbCR is part of Action 13 of the base erosion and profit shifting initiative led by the Organisation for Economic Co-operation and Development and the G20 industrialised nations.
+Under Resolution 44 of 2020, the reporting entity definition has been amended to specify that the ultimate parent entity (UPE) of an MNE group, tax resident in the UAE, is the only entity of the MNE group required to comply with CbCR obligations.
+The purpose of CbCR is to eliminate any gap in information between the taxpayers and tax administrations with regard to information on where the economic value is generated within the MNE group, and whether it matches where profits are allocated and taxes are paid on a global level.

-In Cabinet Resolution No. 9 of 2016, the UAE government committed to sign the Multilateral Convention on Mutual Administrative Assistance in Tax Matters (the MAC), signed on 21 February 2017, and the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information (the MCAA), signed in Abu Dhabi on 22 February 2017.
-Pursuant to Federal Decree No. 48 of 2018 On the Ratification of the Multilateral Administrative Agreement for the Automatic Exchange of Information, the MCAA was ratified.
+In Cabinet Resolution No. 9 of 2016, the UAE government committed to sign the Multilateral Convention on Mutual Administrative Assistance in Tax Matters, signed on 21 February 2017, and the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information (MCAA), signed in Abu Dhabi on 22 February 2017.
+Pursuant to Federal Decree No. 48 of 2018 on the Ratification of the Multilateral Administrative Agreement for the Automatic Exchange of Information, the MCAA was ratified.

-The MCAA contains the rules on the exchange of information between the UAE Competent Authority and partner jurisdiction Competent Authorities.
+The MCAA contains the rules on the exchange of information between the UAE competent authority (CA) and partner jurisdiction CAs.
 The confidentiality, safeguards and the existence of the necessary infrastructure for an effective exchange are all covered by the MCAA.
-The MCAA provides for collaboration on compliance and enforcement, whereby a Competent Authority will notify the other Competent Authority when the first-mentioned Competent Authority has reason to believe that an error may have led to incorrect or incomplete information reporting or there is non-compliance by a Reporting Financial Institution with the applicable reporting requirements and due diligence procedures consistent with the Common Reporting Standard.
-The notified Competent Authority will take all appropriate measures available under its domestic law to address the errors or non-compliance described in the notice.
-The UAE's Council of Ministers Resolution No. 17 of 2012 on the collection and exchange of information for the purposes of international tax agreements (the Resolution) provides the legislative basis for the implementation of the CRS.
-The Collection and Exchange of Information in Implementation of the International Tax Conventions Purposes authorises the Ministry of Finance to collect and exchange information and data on natural persons and legal entities licensed to operate in the UAE.
-The UAE's Ministry of Finance released its Guidance Notes for the Common Reporting Standard in 2016.
-The Guidance Notes provide that under the CRS, the UAE has opted for the 'widest approach': Reporting Financial Institutions are required to perform due diligence procedures and report information on all accounts held by an account holder who is resident for tax purposes in a jurisdiction other than the USA or the UAE jurisdiction.
-The USA is excluded because jurisdictions will be reporting to the USA under the Foreign Account Tax Compliance Act (FATCA).
+The MCAA provides for collaboration on compliance and enforcement, whereby a CA will notify the other CA when the first-mentioned CA has reason to believe that an error may have led to incorrect or incomplete information reporting or there is non-compliance by a reporting financial institution with the applicable reporting requirements and due diligence procedures consistent with the Common Reporting Standard (CRS).
+The notified CA will take all appropriate measures available under its domestic law to address the errors or non-compliance described in the notice.
+The UAE's Council of Ministers Resolution No. 17 of 2012 on the collection and exchange of information for the purposes of international tax agreements provides the legislative basis for the implementation of the CRS.
+The Collection and Exchange of Information in Implementation of the International Tax Conventions Purposes authorises the MOF to collect and exchange information and data on natural persons and legal entities licensed to operate in the UAE.
+The MOF released its Guidance Notes for the Common Reporting Standard in 2016.
+The Guidance Notes provide that, under the CRS, the UAE has opted for the 'widest approach': reporting financial institutions are required to perform due diligence procedures and report information on all accounts held by an account holder who is resident for tax purposes in a jurisdiction other than the United States or the UAE.
+The United States is excluded because jurisdictions will be reporting to the United States under the Foreign Account Tax Compliance Act.

-The Ministry of Finance's Guidance Notes for the Common Reporting Standard provides that the following UAE financial institution's regulators must publish CRS regulations: the UAE Central Bank, the SCA, the UAE Insurance Authority, the DIFC and the ADGM.
+The MOF's Guidance Notes for the Common Reporting Standard provides that the following authorities are appointed as the regulatory authorities for the purposes of implementing the provisions of the MCAA and the CRS: